moritzscheckenbach/KI_Training_Pipeline/src/datasets/object_detection/Type_YOLO/Test_Duckiebots_YOLO11/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 116 images.
-Obstacles-KFD3 are annotated in YOLOv11 format.
+Obstacles-KFD3-zGin are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
+* Auto-orientation of pixel data (with EXIF-orientation stripping)

 No image augmentation techniques were applied.